lovett/medley/README.md

 development.
 Default: `False`

 `MEDLEY_daemonize`: Whether the server should run as a daemon.
-Unnecessary when the server is being manged by systemd and probably not useful during development.
+Unnecessary when the server is being manged by systemd and useful during development.
 Default: `False`

-`MEDLEY_database_dir`: The directory path to use for SQLite databases.
+`MEDLEY_database_dir`: The directory path for SQLite databases.
 Default: `./db`

-`MEDLEY_error_log`: The file path to use for site-wide error logging.
-Probably not needed when the server is being managed by systemd (view errors via `journalctl` instead).
+`MEDLEY_error_log`: The file path for site-wide error logging.
+Unnecessary when the server is being managed by systemd (use `journalctl` instead).
 Default: Not set

 `MEDLEY_etags`: Whether to use `ETag` HTTP headers for caching.
 Default: `True`